-DUE DATES AND LATE ASSIGNMENTS: No late submissions will be accepted.
+DUE DATES AND LATE ASSIGNMENTS

+No late submissions will be accepted.
 With all assignments known well in advance, students must work to create a schedule of completion on their own that meets the timeline laid out below.
 Each student is expected to create a buffer for yourself, accounting for any unexpected events (personal and academic) that may occur near the due dates.
 When submitting assignments to Canvas, technical issues can arise.
 Be sure that you are allowing time to seek assistance from the Canvas Support folks, should something prevent you from submitting the assignment.

-This is great practice for the pressures and deadlines that are a key part of your future career as a Social Worker.
+Professor's Note: This is great practice for the pressures and deadlines that are a key part of your future career as a Social Worker.
 Late assignments/work in our field means that individuals go without.
 In this context, "without" could be without food, without shelter, without personal safety, without critical medical care, without their children for another night, and so on.
+Late paperwork in the field also means that our agencies do not turn in timely paperwork to our funders (ex, insurance companies, government systems).
+Failing to do this plays a direct role in whether these agencies receive the critical funding required to continue their incredible work in our communities.
+Learning to engage in effective time management, to include buffers of time when/if we encounter roadblocks, is crucial to your success in this field.
+NOW is the time to practice, refine, and implement these strategies.

+ASSIGNMENT FORMAT

-ASSIGNMENT FORMAT: Most of the assignments for this course will involve written materials.
+Most of the assignments for this course will involve written materials.
 When submitting a paper for this course, be sure to demonstrate that you have read/watched/listened to the presented materials, while also providing a digestion of that material in your own words.
 Papers should be dominated with your interpretation, thoughts and understanding of the material, rather than quotations you have picked up elsewhere.
 If using quotations, be sure to cite them using APA format.
 All submissions for this course are to be double-spaced, using Times New Roman in a font of 12.
 All assignments must be submitted in MS Word or PDF format.

-ASSIGNMENTS AND POINTS AVAILABLE THIS SEMESTER: There are 4 ways to obtain points in this course.
+ASSIGNMENTS AND POINTS AVAILABLE THIS SEMESTER: There are 6 ways to obtain points in this course.
 The details of these are broken down below.
 Information about these assignments can also be found under the "Assignment Drop Box" page on our Canvas course home page.
 The rubric that will be used to grade each assignment can be found directly under the spot to submit each assignment in the "Assignment Drop Box" tab.
 All assignments will be discussed in class prior to their due dates.

-1. REFLECTIONS: There will be 6 of these over the semester.
-(20 pts each / 120 total) Each student will be required to complete 6 Reflections throughout the semester.
+1. REFLECTIONS: There will be 4 of these over the semester.
+(20 pts each / 100 pts total) Each student will be required to complete 4 professional reflections throughout the semester.
 These are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your lived experiences and newly discovered understandings of the field shape your social work practice.
 Prompts for each topic will be discussed in class and will be available on Canvas (under the "Assignment Drop Box" tab).

 Students are strongly discouraged from moving ahead and completing the next Reflection until we have had time to dig into the material as a class.
-For example, students should not begin working on their First Reflection until we have gotten through at least the first class of Week 2.
+For example, students should not begin working on their First Reflection until we have gotten through at least the activities, reading, and lecture for Week 2.
 This will allow you to have all of the tools necessary to complete the assignment.